hendrixgg/Hendrix-Note-Share/Dental Health.md

 author1: "[[Hendrix Gryspeerdt]]"
 ---

+## When to clean your teeth after eating
+Perhaps wait 30-60 minutes until after you eat.
+Not 100% sure why you would wait, need more info.

 ## How Our Ancestors had WHITE TEETH with no Toothbrush? — They Used Chewing Sticks
 source: https://www.youtube.com/watch?v=KIlMpAbBG64